ceptontech/cepton_sdk_redist/ros/README.md

 ## Overview

 This package provides ROS support for Cepton LiDAR.
+It is meant as reference code, and not actively developed.

 ## Installation